robertangeles/repo-ai-prompts/chatgpt-human-etsy-seo.md

 ### Paragraph 4: Suggested Uses and Gentle Nudge
 - Rooms, occasions, gifting ideas.
 - Close with a clear call to download and print.

-Merge Paragraphs 1-4 in one cohesive full description and append `If you love this artwork, Add this to Your Cart Now.
+- Append `If you love this artwork, Add this to Your Cart Now.
 It helps support Filipino heritage art on Etsy.` as the last sentence

 ## OUTPUT FORMAT
 1. **Artist Style Research Summary**